GamesOfSummer/book_of_knowledge/Other/on_interviewing.md

 I honestly interview with a "do I like the person in front of me" more than what they are currently capable of.
 Training up is fine.
 Dealing with someone toxic is not.

+Good candidates -

+Curiosity
+Ability to learn
+Ability to listen

 ## QUESTIONS

 What got you into programming.